Trond Kverno

 Trond Hans Farner Kverno (born 20 October 1945, in Oslo) is a contemporary Norwegian composer.
 He received degrees in church music, music theory and choir direction from the Norwegian Academy of Music.
 He is known for his liturgical compositions.

 He also serves as an Auxiliary Bishop of the Christ Catholic Church International.

 Church music has spearheaded major new developments in music in Norway throughout the post-war period, in terms of both musical innovation and institutional renewal.
 At the same time church music composers have enjoyed growing popularity among musicians and listeners alike.
 Trond H.F.
 Kverno has been an exponent of this tradition since the 1970s, and his compositions are today among the finest and most frequently performed in Norway.

 Trond H.F.
 Kverno was born in Oslo in 1945.
 He took his degree in church music from the Oslo Conservatory of Music in 1967.
 The following year he took a degree in music theory and choir direction.
 He was ordained deacon of music in 1975, and has served as an organist in a number of churches in Oslo and elsewhere.

 After beginning his teaching career at the Oslo Conservatory of Music in 1971, Trond H.F.
-Kverno transferred to the Norwegian State Academy of Music in 1973, the year of its founding, where he has been a prominent figure in the teaching of music theory.
+Kverno transferred to the Norwegian Academy of Music in 1973, the year of its founding, where he has been a prominent figure in the teaching of music theory.
 Since 1978 he has been senior lecturer in church music and composition theory.
 He has been particularly involved in the more creative, performance-oriented aspects of the latter, focusing on liturgical organ playing, improvisation and composition for use in church services.
-Since the introduction of a graduate programme in church music at the Academy in 1983, he has also taught within the fields of liturgiology and hymnody.
+Since the introduction of a graduate programme in church music at the academy in 1983, he has also taught within the fields of liturgiology and hymnody.
 In 1994 he was appointed professor in church music, with church music composition as his main subject.